Random-Coders/travel-checklist/README.md

 # travel-checklist
-Hackathon project: Flask app that helps to remind you of items you packed on vacation.
+HS HACKS IV Hackathon project: Flask app that helps to remind you of items you packed on vacation.

 Will not work with Clarifai API key.